 Son Reuben Perry "Corwin" Minerd (1903-1977) was born on April 14, 1903 on the family farm.
 He inherited the property, and raised his family there.
 He married Evelyn M. Sorg (1924-1992), the daughter of Lawrence and Flora L. (Till) Sorg.
 Their wedding photo is seen here -- there was a 19-year gap in age between them.
 Corwin's obituary in the Van Wert (OH) Times-Bulletin said he "was a native and lifetime resident of Allen County, Indiana and had been actively engaged in farming until last spring, when he retired due to ill health."
 One year, Corwin helped to re-enact "the controversial first election (1841) in Monroe Township and the 'first settlers' [as] part of the Monroeville Centennial Pageant ... at the Monroeville Fair."
 He was pictured in a commemorative edition of the Monroeville News.
 Corwin died in September 1977.
 Evelyn survived him by 15 years, residing in New Haven, Allen County.
 She died on Oct.
 16, 1992 at the age of 68.

 Daughter Goldie Ethel Minerd (1906-1998) was born on May 2, 1906.
-She married Edward Herman Moennig (1900-1992), who was five years her senior.
-They had two children -- Lowell E. Moennig and Gloria An Carey.
+She was united in holy matrimony with Edward Herman Moennig (1900-1992), who was five years her senior.
+They produced a family of two children -- Lowell E. Moennig and Gloria Ann Carey.
 The Moennigs resided in Fort Wayne, Allen County.
 Goldie was a longtime piano and organ teacher.
 She also trained at Hammond Electric Organ Company as an electric organ technician for General Organ Service.
 Later, she was the first woman Wurlitzer organ technician in the United States, and owned the GEM Organ Service Company.
 Goldie had a green thumb and was flower show chair for the Fort Wayne Community Schools for about two decades.
 Edward owned General Radio and TV Service and later General Organ Service.
 He died at the age of 91 on Feb.
 25, 1992, in Riverbend Nursing Home in Fort Wayne.
 Goldie outlived her husband by six years.
 She passed away in Fort Wayne on Dec.
 15, 1998.
 They are buried together at Greenlawn Cemetery in Fort Wayne.

 Copyright © 2002-2003, 2007, 2009, 2013, 2020 Mark A. Miner